Long Term Occasional Teacher definition

 Long Term Occasional Teacher means an Occasional Teacher who is employed for more than ten (10) consecutive instructional days as a replacement for one teacher.

-Long Term Occasional Teacher means a teacher who is required to teach under Section for a period of fifteen (15) or more consecutive teaching days in the same assignment.
+Long Term Occasional Teacher means a teacher who is required to teach for a period of twelve (12) or more consecutive teaching days as a substitute for the same teacher.

 Long Term Occasional Teacher means a teacher who is required to teach for a period of twelve (12) or more consecutive teaching days and who is employed to teach as a substitute for a permanent, probationary, or temporary teacher who has died during the school year or who is absent from regular duties for less than two school years.
 It is understood that closing of the schools due to emergency or inclement weather or accessing any form of leave available under Board Policy 411 - Absences and Leaves will not constitute an interruption in the determination of the twelve (12) days.